Eleanor Duckworth: Teacher education

 If teachers are to teach their students exploratively, they must have experienced learning as explorers themselves (Duckworth, 2006).
 In the teacher education work that Duckworth does at Harvard University and elsewhere, she provides teachers with the opportunity to live through and think about the phenomena of teaching and learning.
 She involves teacher education students in the effort to understand somebody else's understanding.
 She considers it important for teachers to know what their students are understanding, that is: what sense the students are making of the subject matter (Duckworth in Meek, 1991, p.
 32).

 In her courses at Harvard University she applies her teaching approach by using critical exploration to teach critical exploration.
 Her famous T-440 course titled Teaching and Learning: "The Having of Wonderful Ideas" is usually conducted with two parallel groups, each having up to 50 teacher education students.
 Duckworth states on her course website: "The course starts from the premise that there are endless numbers of adequate pathways for people to come to understand subject matters.
 Curriculum and assessment must build on this diversity.
 A second premise is that every person can get involved with and enjoy and get good at every subject matter."

-In her university teaching Duckworth (2006, p.
-9 and 173–192) tries to engage teacher education students with three major kinds of teaching and learning phenomena:
+In her university teaching Duckworth (2006, pp. 9, 173–192) tries to engage teacher education students with three major kinds of teaching and learning phenomena: